It has been known that human crowds often cause troubles thus controlling human collective motion has been one of the major goals to be achieved.

 Design flow cells by KLayout to estimate the optimum placement.

-We designed 4 groups of pillars which each group consisted with circle, two types of triangle, and quadrangle pillars.
+Methods We designed 4 groups of pillars which each group consisted with circle, two types of triangle, and quadrangle pillars.
 This time, we used a software named KLayout for design.

 A size of whole cell was 2000㎛×2000㎛, and a size of each pillar group was 7000×7000㎛, and distances between the groups were 2000㎛.